-Compliance with the requirements laid down in the first sub-paragraph shall be presumed where the validation of qualified electronic signatures meet the standards, specifications and procedures referred to in paragraph 3.
+Compliance with the requirements laid down in the first subparagraph of this paragraph shall be presumed where the validation of qualified electronic signatures complies with the standards, specifications and procedures referred to in paragraph 3.

 - 2. The system used for validating the qualified electronic signature shall provide to the relying party the correct result of the validation process and shall allow the relying party to detect any security relevant issues. - 3.
 By....
-[12 months after the date of the entering into force of this amending Regulation], the The Commission may shall, by means of implementing acts, establish a list of reference standards and when necessary, establish specifications and procedures reference numbers of standards for the validation of qualified electronic signatures.
+[12 months from the date of the entering into force of this amending Regulation], the The Commission mayshall, by means of implementing acts, establish a list of reference standards and, where necessary, establish specifications and procedures reference numbers of standards for the validation of qualified electronic signatures.
 Compliance with the requirements laid down in paragraph 1 shall be presumed where the validation of qualified electronic signatures meets those standards.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).